Welcome!

 By the way, my top two official characters in the Monster High brand are Frankie Stein for having and continuing to have an outsized proportion of doll designs I've loved, and Twyla Boogeyman for having some of the most creative theming and a personality I really connect to.

 My toy fascination following Monster High was Living Dead Dolls, the hardcore horror fan's doll line.
-I have several disagreements with LDD's tone and topics, and there are many dolls I won't collect from them, but they shaped my artistic development too and eventually became a staple collection of mine in 2024, my second year of the blog.
+I have several disagreements with LDD's tone and topics, but they shaped my artistic development too and eventually became a staple collection of mine in 2024, my second year of the blog.

 A pile of my teenage self's Living Dead Dolls fan art.